Understanding Internal Audit Outsourcing vs. Co-sourcing

 There are a few important considerations to use when selecting the right firm for your use case:

-2. The team has the technical expertise relevant to the scope of work (IT, Finance, and Operation processes) and offers relevant industry insights.
+• The team has the technical expertise relevant to the scope of work (IT, Finance, and Operations processes) and offers relevant industry insights.

-3. Ability to communicate to internal and external stakeholders at every level
+• Ability to communicate with internal and external stakeholders at every level.

-4. Experience building or streamlining internal audit processes and providing measurable outcomes of increased efficiency
+• Experience building or streamlining internal audit processes and providing measurable outcomes of increased efficiency.

-5. Lastly, the price should be reasonable.
+• Lastly, the price should be reasonable.
 There is no business need to pay the huge margins.
-New Paragraph

 Call Advise Up, we can help.